pixeltris/GK6X/README.md

+# Forked Notes

+Added commandline options for specifying custom prefix and filename and also to autorun

+/gui             --> runs GUI mode
+/p [prefix]      --> specifies the prefix.
+UserData filename will be "[prefix] - modelid.txt" /f [filename]    --> specifies the prefix.
+UserData filename will be "[filename].txt" /map [filename]  --> autorun map of "[filename].txt" and exit /unmap           --> autorun unmap and exit
+/dumpkeys        --> autorun dumpkeys and exit

 # GK6X

 This tool allows you to set keys, macros, and lighting for GK6X keyboards (GK64, GK84, GK61, etc).
 This can be used as an alternative to the official software http://www.jikedingzhi.com/downloadlist?driverID=41latest